-You might want to estimate the WPM (Words Per Minute) for your speech.
+You might want to estimate the WPM (Words Per Minute) for your speech and presentation.
 Some people like to speak slowly to be clear, whereas others might find it more appropriate to be a little quick in delivering their speech.
 You can estimate the WPM to understand your ability to deliver a speech in terms of the number of words you use each minute.
 There is also a free handy tool that helps you convert speech to minutes online.
 Using this WPM calculator you can estimate things such as how many words is a 3 minute speech, how long to read a speech might it take you or how many words to pages are you using.
 This can make your time well spent, then you can use a speech calculator or words to minute tool to calculate the number of words per minute.

 4. Add or Remove Content